timoderbeste/comp_sci496-sml_homework/README.md

 After you implemented a dataset class dervied from `BaseDataset`, you need to make sure it can be used in `main.py`.

-The [`load_dataset`](https://github.com/google/tirg/blob/4d9fb23511e34bc180cb7551e4414eb2f938fc84/main.py#L59) function loads the dataset specified as input argument of `main.py`, `dataset` and `dataset_path`.
+The [`load_dataset`](https://github.com/google/tirg/blob/4d9fb23511e34bc180cb7551e4414eb2f938fc84/main.py#L59) function loads the dataset specified by input arguments of `main.py`, `dataset` and `dataset_path`.
 It is done in an `if-else` fashion.
 Simply follow the format and add another `elif` statement for your dataset, load the train and test set with correct transform functions and you are all set.

 ### Training and Evaluation